cxr00/cxr/cxr/sociomathematics/readme/clq.md

 Isolation is sociomathematical convolution.
 It is a monoid with identities E_n depending on length.
 In code it is described by `Clq.__metic__(a, b, True)`.
 The multiplicand is used in the following way:

-* For each role-function pair RF in the right operand, find the role-function pair RF2 whose function is equal to the role of RF;
+* For each role-function pair RF in the right operand, find the role-function pair RF2 whose role is equal to the function of RF;
-* Change RF2's function to the function of RF;
+* Change RF's function to the function of RF2;
-* For each role-function pair in the left operand, if its function is not associated with the function of a pair in the right operand, it is *removed* from the string
+* If no RF2 exists for a given RF, then that RF is removed from the string

 ```python